 Thus, shared parenting time that is approximately equal often becomes highly restrictive for adolescents and they often simply don’t follow it.
 In reality, they often have a home base that is more likely to be one parent’s house, rather than spending time with that one parent.
 I have had many cases in which an older teenager (usually 17-18) spends a dinner a week with one parent and the rest of the time at the other parent’s house.
 But this dinner-a-week has a lot of meaning and flexibility (just negotiating which night it will be helps the teen develop planning skills that will apply to success in the future).
 A shared parenting presumption for this age group will simply be ignored by many teens, unless enforced strictly by a parent who probably is uninformed about adolescent development.

-(Part III will discuss the research on this topic and will be posted on Monday July 29, 2013.)
+(Part III will discuss the research on this topic)

 Bill Eddy is a lawyer, therapist, and mediator.
 He is the co-founder and Training Director of the High Conflict Institute, a training and consultation firm that trains professionals to deal with high conflict people and situations.
 He is the author of several books and methods for handling high conflict personalities and high conflict disputes with the most difficult people.